Miranda Downes

 Miranda Downes (27 February 1950 – 3 August 1985) was an Australian screenwriter.
 Ernest Arthur Knibb was convicted of her murder.

-Miranda (known as Mandy) attended Cumberland High School (Carlingford).
+Miranda (known as Mandy) attended Cumberland High School in New South Wales.
 She was awarded a Bachelor of Arts from the University of New South Wales.
-Subsequently, she completed a course in "script writing" at the National Institute for Dramatic Arts (NIDA).
+Subsequently, she completed a course in "script writing" at the National Institute of Dramatic Art (NIDA).

 She worked as a production secretary in the film industry when she wrote an original script, Undercover (1983).
 She later started working on a script called Cane about Italian cane cutters in Queensland, when she was murdered on a beach north of Cairns.
 Ernest Knibb was arrested after an investigation by the TV show 60 Minutes.

 Cane became the mini series Fields of Fire.